JoinCODED/REACT-TASK-Pets/README.md

 6. Make sure to render the pet name and image.
 7. Create a state for the pet image with an inital value of `pet.image`.
 8. Pass it to the image src html tag.
-9. Create a button that changes the state from `"image"` to `"pet.image2"`
+9. Create a button that changes the state from `"pet.image` to `"pet.image2"`
 10. Test your code, the button should change the image to a gif!

 ### Search Bar